 In summer of 2013, we continued the study with modifications to better analyze the impact that graduate writing camps have on the attitudes and practices of graduate student writers.
 In particular, we investigated the impact of programing designed to improve students' self-efficacy and self-regulation.
 In other words, we sought to test the claim made by Golde and Lee (2013) and by Simpson (2013) that "Writing Process" camps are more effective than "Just Write" camps at supporting graduate student writers.
-This camp comprised 26 graduate students, though not all students completed the camp and all of the surveys.
+This camp comprised 26 graduate students, though not all students completed the camp or consented to participate in the study.

-In order to assess the impact of programming that seeks to develop techniques for writing and for self-regulation, half of the students experienced "Writing Process" programming while the other half followed the "Just Write" model for writing camps.
-The students in the "Writing Process" cohort attended a morning session to introduce them to different writing strategies (e.g. analyzing models, setting long- and short-term goals) and to set and share goals on a public whiteboard.
-They also attended an afternoon wrap-up sessions to discuss challenges and report on whether or not they met their goals, in addition to crossing their completed goals off the whiteboard.
+In order to assess the impact of programming that seeks to develop techniques for writing and for self-regulation, half of the students experienced "Writing Process" programming, while the other half followed the "Just Write" model for writing camps.
+The students in the "Writing Process" cohort attended a morning session to introduce them to different writing strategies (e.g., analyzing models, setting longand short-term goals) and to set and share goals on a public whiteboard.
+They also attended an afternoon wrap-up session to discuss challenges and report on whether or not they met their goals, in addition to crossing their completed goals off the whiteboard.
 The students in the "Just Write" cohort did not attend instructional or goal-setting sessions, though they were welcome to talk with each other about writing.
+Students' names and project titles were removed from their registration materials, and then camp participants were evenly sorted by college and department into either camp.
 All students-those with programming and those without-took the same pre-camp and post-camp surveys and filled out the same daily writing logs as the students in the spring study did.
-A number of students from the summer camp participated in focus groups or answered focus group questions over email a month after the camp.
+Seven students from both the "Just Write" and "Writing Process" camps completed both pre- and post- surveys, for a total of 14 students.
+Nine students from the summer camp participated in focus groups or answered focus group questions over email a month after the camp.